stonepros/stone/doc/rados/configuration/stone-conf.rst

 regardless of which section they appear in.

-.. _ceph-metavariables:
+.. _stone-metavariables:

 Metavariables
 =============

-Metavariables simplify Ceph Storage Cluster configuration dramatically.
-When a metavariable is set in a configuration value, Ceph expands the metavariable into a concrete value at the time the configuration value is used.
-Ceph metavariables are similar to variable expansion in the Bash shell.
+Metavariables simplify Stone Storage Cluster configuration dramatically.
+When a metavariable is set in a configuration value, Stone expands the metavariable into a concrete value at the time the configuration value is used.
+Stone metavariables are similar to variable expansion in the Bash shell.

-Ceph supports the following metavariables:
+Stone supports the following metavariables:

 ``$cluster``

-:Description: Expands to the Ceph Storage Cluster name.
+:Description: Expands to the Stone Storage Cluster name.
 Useful when running
-              multiple Ceph Storage Clusters on the same hardware.
+              multiple Stone Storage Clusters on the same hardware.

-:Example: ``/etc/ceph/$cluster.keyring``
+:Example: ``/etc/stone/$cluster.keyring``
-:Default: ``ceph``
+:Default: ``stone``

 ``$type``

 :Description: Expands to a daemon or process type (e.g., ``mds``, ``osd``, or ``mon``)

-:Example: ``/var/lib/ceph/$type``
+:Example: ``/var/lib/stone/$type``

 ``$id``